salesforcecli/plugin-org/messages/list.metadata.md

 # description

-display properties of metadata components of a specified type This command is useful when you want to identify individual components in your manifest file or if you want a high-level view of particular components in your organization.
+This command is useful when you want to identify individual components in your manifest file or if you want a high-level view of particular components in your organization.
 For example, you could use this target to return a list of names of all Layout components in your org, then use this information in a retrieve operation that returns a subset of these components.

+# summary

+display properties of metadata components of a specified type

 # examples